kafbat/kafka-ui/SECURITY.md

 ## Reporting a Vulnerability

 Please **DO NOT** file a publicly available github issues regarding security vulnerabilities.
-Send us details via email (maintainers.kafka-ui "at" provectus.com).
+Send us details via email (maintainers "at" kafbat.io).
 Consider adding something like "security vulnerability report" in the title of an email.